Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 #### <mark style="background: #BABD00;">Deployment Models:</mark>

-<mark style="background: #BABD00;">Private cloud.</mark> The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g., business units).
-It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.
+<mark style="background: #BABD00;">Private cloud.</mark> The cloud infrastructure is provisioned for exclusive use by a single organisation comprising multiple consumers (e.g., business units).
+It may be owned, managed, and operated by the organisation, a third party, or some combination of them, and it may exist on or off premises.

-<mark style="background: #BABD00;">Community cloud.</mark> The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
-It may be owned, managed, and operated by one or more of the organizations in the community, a third party, or some combination of them, and it may exist on or off premises.
+<mark style="background: #BABD00;">Community cloud.</mark> The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organisations that have shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
+It may be owned, managed, and operated by one or more of the organisations in the community, a third party, or some combination of them, and it may exist on or off premises.

 <mark style="background: #BABD00;">Public cloud.</mark> The cloud infrastructure is provisioned for open use by the general public.
-It may be owned, managed, and operated by a business, academic, or government organization, or some combination of them.
+It may be owned, managed, and operated by a business, academic, or government organisation, or some combination of them.
 It exists on the premises of the cloud provider.

 <mark style="background: #BABD00;">Hybrid cloud.</mark> The cloud infrastructure is a composition of two or more distinct cloud infrastructures (private, community, or public) that remain unique entities, but are bound together by standardized or proprietary technology that enables data and application portability (e.g., cloud bursting for load balancing between clouds).